 Every Woodworker Needs A Portable Electric Drill

 The first tool we need to talk about is the portable electric drill.
-I personally can’t even imagine trying to accomplish any project in woodworking or home repair without a good quality electric hand drill.
-A drill is absolutely invaluable and is the most widely sold and used power-tool on the market.
+I can't even imagine trying to accomplish any project in woodworking or home repair without a good quality electric hand drill.
+A drill is invaluable and is the most widely sold and used power-tool on the market.

 There is a tremendous range of tools from ultra-cheap almost disposable drills to extremely expensive and massively powerful professional drills.

 When getting started woodworking, you need an electric drill that meets these basic requirements: